-As of the date this page was last changed The Ruggist and/or Michael A.C.
-Christie currently accepts paid consulting and/or writing work from:
+As of the date this page was last updated The Ruggist and/or Michael A.C.
+Christie accepts paid consulting and/or writing work from:

 - Rug Insider Magazine and ruginsider.com | Editorship and feature article writing, social media management, et alia. – March 2017 – December 2020